vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 Most men represent pieces and fragments of man: one has to add them up for a complete man to appear.
 Whole ages, whole peoples are in this sense somewhat fragmentary; it is perhaps part of the economy of human evolution that man should evolve piece by piece.
 But that should not make one forget for a moment

-BOOK FOUR: Discipline and Breeding
+(p471)

-471 that the real issue is the production of the synthetic man; that lower men, the tremendous majority, are merely preludes and re hearsals out of whose medley the whole man appears here and there, the milestone man who indicates how far humanity has advanced so far.
+ that the real issue is the production of the synthetic man; that lower men, the tremendous majority, are merely preludes and re hearsals out of whose medley the whole man appears here and there, the milestone man who indicates how far humanity has advanced so far.
 It does not advance in a single straight line; often a type once achieved is lost again with all the tensions of the past three hundred years, for example, we have not yet reattained the man of the Renaissance, and the man of the Renais sance, in turn, is inferior to the man of antiquity).7.

 882 (Nov.
 1887-March 1888)